-U.S. economy slows marginally in the third quarter
+Consumers prop up U.S. economy as business spending retrenches

-WASHINGTON (Reuters) - U.S. economic growth slowed less than expected in the third quarter as declining business investment was offset by resilient consumer spending and a rebound in exports, which could further allay financial market fears of a recession.
+WASHINGTON (Reuters) - U.S. economic growth slowed less than expected in the third quarter as declining business investment was offset by resilient consumer spending and a rebound in exports, further allaying financial market fears of a recession.

-The Commerce Department’s report on Wednesday will, however, unlikely discourage the Federal Reserve from cutting interest rates again amid lingering threats to the longest expansion on record from uncertainty over trade policy, slowing global growth and Britain’s departure from the European Union.
+The Commerce Department’s report on Wednesday was, however, unlikely to discourage the Federal Reserve from cutting interest rates again amid lingering threats to the longest expansion on record from uncertainty over trade policy, slowing global growth and Britain’s imminent departure from the European Union.

 The Trump administration’s trade war with China has eroded business confidence, contributing to the second straight quarterly contraction in business investment.
 The fading stimulus from last year’s $1.5 trillion tax cut package is also casting a shadow on the expansion, now in its 11th year.

-The GDP report was published hours before Fed officials wrapped-up a two-day policy meeting.
-The U.S. central bank is expected to cut interest rates for the third time on Wednesday.
+The GDP report, which was published hours before Fed officials wrapped-up a two-day policy meeting, showed the overall trend in inflation remaining moderate last quarter.

+The U.S. central bank is expected to cut interest rates for the third time this year on Wednesday.
 The Fed cut rates in September after reducing borrowing costs in July for the first time since 2008.

+“Nothing in today’s report will surprise the Fed,” said Sal Guatieri, a senior economist at BMO Capital Markets in Toronto.
+“The capital expenditure crunch stemming from the trade war will motivate a third rate cut.
+However, a still-sturdy consumer could give reason for pause at future meetings.”

 Gross domestic product increased at a 1.9% annualized rate in the third quarter, also as businesses maintained a steady pace of inventory accumulation and the housing market rebounded after contracting for six straight quarters, the government said in its advance estimate of GDP.

-The economy grew at a 2.0% pace in the April-June period.
 Economists estimate the speed at which the economy can grow over a long period without igniting inflation at between 1.7% and 2.0%.
 Economists polled by Reuters had forecast GDP increasing at a 1.6% rate in the July-September quarter.

+Recession fears have subsided in recent months.
+President Donald Trump this month announced a truce in the trade war with China, delaying additional tariffs that were due in October.
+A Trump administration official said on Tuesday the interim trade agreement might not be ready for signing in Chile next month as expected.

 Despite last quarter’s better-than-expected performance, the economy is expected to again miss the White House’s ambitious goal of 3.0% annual growth this year.
 It grew 2.9% last year.